AutomationLover/goexpert_handson/w4/guide.md

     - Run the command: `docker stop <container-id>`.

 ## Level 2 (Junior)
-**Task**: Build a custom Docker image for a simple app and push it to AWS ECR.
+**Task**: Build a custom Docker image for a simple app and deploy it locally.

 **Objective**: Learn Docker image creation and management.